d-iii-s/msim/notes.md

 - 10 - branches taken
 - 11 - branches not taken

 ## interface viewpoint

 `device` is an interface, that the cpu implements (partially)

-`cpu` can a another interface, that the processors will implement.
+`cpu` can be another interface, that the processors will implement.
 The implementation will be similar to the device abstraction, but with specific functionality.